 A final metric we looked at was units lacking complete kitchen facilities.
-Without complete kitchen facilities, families have less of an ability to cook nutritious meals and thus rely more heavily on processed and packaged foods or eating outside of the home.
+Figure 18 ste kitchen facilities, families have less of an ability to cook nutritious meals and must cry more heavily on processed and packaged foods or eating outside of the home.
 Households that cook more frequently are shown to consume lower amounts of calories, fat, and sugar31.
-Our Quakertown campus services at least five census tracts that have rates of housing units lacking complete kitchen facilities that are higher than the state, and six were higher than the national average.
+Our Anderson campus services at least seven census tracts that have rates of housing units lacking complete kitchen facilities that are higher than both the state and national average.
 In Northampton County tract 111 nearly one in every five households lacks a complete kitchen facility.
-This would be an ideal neighborhood to provide targeted interventions around increasing the nutritional quality of processed and packaged food that is offered in local corner stores (Figure 19).
+This would be an ideal neighborhood to provide targeted interventions around increasing the nutritional quality of processed and packaged food that is offered in local corner store (Figure 19).